Influencer Spotlight: Transforming Your Organization by Expanding Globally

 MRINetwork: In the U.S., companies are dealing with low unemployment, resulting in a candidate-driven market.
 Is this true in AMEA and APAC?

 Sandy: Unemployment rates in Asia Pacific are also low and the market is candidate-driven.
 Candidates have many choices and companies have to move fast.
-In the Middle East & Africa this is less true, and the pace of hiring is slower.
+In the Middle East and Africa this is less true, and the pace of hiring is slower.
 I am not as familiar with trends in Europe, but my feeling is that companies in this region are struggling more with retention as talent moves away, because businesses there are not in growth mode, as they are in East Africa and Asia Pacific.

 MRINetwork: Companies in the U.S. are increasingly looking to contract staffing options to help them execute on mission-critical strategies.
 Do you see this happening in other countries as well?

-Sandy: This approach has not taken off in Asia Pacific and it is hard to keep contractors to their contractual period.
+Sandy: This approach has not taken off in Asia Pacific and it’s hard to keep contractors to their contractual period.
 You often find contractors in IT, telecommunications and consulting, but it’s not as common in other industries.
 China enforces a two- or three-year limit on contractors, which creates a continuity problem with long-range projects.
 The contractors are often on the look-out for permanent positions while under contract.

 MRINetwork: Are companies focusing on employer branding?